sierraporta/DESI_commissioning_planning_december/README.md

 > python desi_exposures_gfa.py sv0

-This action generate the file ""
+This action generate the file "desi_sv0_exposures_gfa.fits".

-**STEP 2**: The second script called "depth_calculation.ipynb" does the following (also based on D.Kirkby's calculation):
+**STEP 2**: The second script called "depth_calculation.py" take the output generate for the fist script and does the following (also based on D.Kirkby's calculation):

 1. Read the spectra of each tile and exposure and divide into bands b, r and z for each one.
 2. Read the DESIMODEL yields for each spectrograph from a local copy obtained using a console command: